March 10, 2026 · Benjamin J. Treger

 Don’t Sign Anything Yet

 If your employer handed you a severance agreement, a separation agreement, or any document that asks for your signature, stop.
-Read it, take it home, but do not sign it.
-These documents almost always contain a release of claims, meaning you are trading your right to sue for whatever they are offering.
+Read it carefully, take it home, but do not sign it.
+These documents almost always contain a general release of claims, meaning you are trading your right to sue for whatever amount they are offering.
 You may be entitled to significantly more.
-California law gives you time to consider these agreements; use it.

 Save Everything